caguirre1378/Data-Analyst-Portfolio/README.md

 **Project Structure:**
 - Data Analysis Worksheets:
-  Organized in an Excel file, the worksheets contain:
+     Organized in an Excel file, the worksheets contain Raw data, Calculations, and Graphs.
-  - Raw data
+     Arranged in labeled tabs for clear navigation.This structure enabled analysis of performance metrics such as:
-  - Calculations
+     - On-time delivery
-  - Graphs
+     - Cost-efficiency

-Arranged in labeled tabs for clear navigation.This structure enabled analysis of performance metrics such as on-time delivery, cost-efficiency, and employee retention factors.
+     - Employee Retention factors.

 - Comprehensive Report:
 An 8-page report was created in Microsoft Word to present findings and recommendations in a structured format, including: